JohnnyH-Dev/CRCBackEnd/README.md

 # CRCBackEnd
-The backend of my Cloud Resume Challenge along with Terraform Configurations
+The backend of my Cloud Resume Challenge along with Terraform configurations